kaiguy71/Family-Tree/README.md

 FamilyTree provides plaintext persistence through <code>save("treename")</code> and <code>load("treename")</code>, which use
 <code>treename.save</code>.
 Changes are otherwise held in memory until the server stops.</p>

+As of commit #5e9e111 , Saves now include relative position vectors, which means loading existing files is much more visually stable than before.

 ___
 [*Email*](kb877325@ohio.edu)